Frequently Asked Questions

 Yes, everyone entering the building will be required to wear a face mask.
-Masks will stay in place all day except for eating.
+Masks will be off for eating, drinking, PE, recess and when students are in an outdoor classroom area.
 Social distancing will also be observed, as well as good hand washing and extra cleaning of high touch surfaces.

 Who will be doing contact tracing?